okanikani223/workTimeInfo/README.md

 # workTimeInfo
-PowerShell script (Windows only) that calculates working time from event log
+PowerShell script that calculates working time from event log